My Dog Ate Onions! Here’s What to Do (Vet Answer)

 Can onions kill dogs?

-If onion toxicity is suspected or confirmed, quick action and early treatment is a good idea.
+If onion toxicity is suspected or confirmed, quick action and early treatment are a good idea.
 Treatment consists of hospitalization and intravenous fluids to dilute the effects of the toxins and ensure the body stays well hydrated.
 There is no specific antidote, but pain relief, anti-nausea drugs, and appetite stimulants all may help.

 Supportive care helps your pet’s body keep going while it flushes out those toxins and replaces the damaged red blood cells.
 In severe cases, if too many red cells are lost, a blood transfusion and extra oxygen for breathing may be needed, but this is not common.
 Whilst dogs can die from onion poisoning, it’s very rare as long as they get treatment.